 Jasper William Cartwright (BA (Hons) Acting CDT 2016) plays the roles of Billy, Heine and Klebb in a new UK Tour of WarHorse, running from 15 September to 2 February 2019.

-Georgina Castle (BA (Hons) Acting Musical Theatre 2014) has recently joined the cast of the West End’s Mamma Mia the Musical, starring in the role of Sophie Sheridan.
-The production includes lighting design from Howard Harrison (Tech 1979).
+Georgina Castle (BA (Hons) Acting Musical Theatre 2014) plays Sophie in the cast of the West End’s Mamma Mia the Musical.
+The production also includes lighting design from Howard Harrison (Tech 1979).

-Christian Clark (BA (Hons) Theatre Practice 2016) is an Assistant Electrician for the Dominion Theatre, and recently worked on the Broadway transfer of An American in Paris.
+Christian Clark (BA (Hons) Theatre Practice 2016) was an Assistant Electrician for the Dominion Theatre, and recently worked on the Broadway transfer of An American in Paris.

-Ben Eagle (BA (Hons) Acting Musical Theatre 2014) is currently touring the US with Measure For Measure with the company Actors From the London Stage.
-They are due to transfer to the Cockpit in London for two nights on 21 and 22 November.
+Ben Eagle (BA (Hons) Acting Musical Theatre 2014) toured the US with Measure For Measure with the company Actors From the London Stage.
+The production transferred to the Cockpit in London for two nights on 21 and 22 November.

-Polly Edsell and Max Marcq (BA (Hons) Acting 2017) both star in the premiere of Rebel Angel, running at The Old Operating Theatre (a new fringe venue at Guys Hospital) from 23 September to 7 October.
+Polly Edsell and Max Marcq (BA (Hons) Acting 2017) both starred in the premiere of Rebel Angel, which ran at The Old Operating Theatre (a new fringe venue at Guys Hospital) from 23 September to 7 October.

 Kate Elliott (2013) is Production Coordinator for the touring production of the Royal Shakespeare Company’s, Matilda The Musical.

 James Fritz’s (MA Writing for Stage and Broadcast Media 2011) Bruntwood Award-winning play Parliament Square, about a young mother in despair, was performed at The Bush Theatre from 30 November to 6 January, and included lighting design from Jack Knowles (BA (Hons) Theatre Practice 2008).